LLNL/LaSDI/README.md

 ## Instructions

+(Check each script for file locations.
+If running on Lassen, you can access my files for interpolations/models.
+For producing your own results, make sure the file names are consistent)

 For simple results: run DIALS_<*>.ipynb as is.
 This will use the data and autoencoders included in the repo and preform basic prediciton of points within the parameter space.

 If you wish to compile your own results, modify the Build_<*>.ipynb (1D/2D Burgers) or import VISIT files from various MFEM examples.